 - A delight in beauty.
 Every person enjoys looking at, listening to, and touching something beautiful.

-Simply Christian is the book you should open with if you are seeking to understand the heart of the Christian faith, how Christians view the world in which they live, and how Christians understand their place our society.
+Simply Christian is one of the best books for Christians that you should read.
+Especially if you are seeking to understand the heart of the Christian faith.
+It will help you understand how Christians view the world in which they live.
+Likewise how Christians understand their place in society.

 #2: Eternity is Now in Session